 The extinct cephalopod Metacoceras clinocostatum is a species commonly found in Brush Creek limestone.
 Compared to other examples of the genus Metacoceras, it is very small in size.
 I was apprehensive about identifying these.
 In the past, I believed they were the inner whorls of larger specimens.
-However, these are small cephalopods.
+But, these are small cephalopods.

 Metacoceras clinocostatum